-Gold has many characteristics that make it special and valuable (and not just in an economic aspect).
-So here we will explain from how the purity of gold is measured, where the different colors come from, how gold is formed and what benefits does it have to use jewelry with one of the most noble metals in the universe.
+Gold has a myriad of peculiarities that make it special and valuable (and not just economically).
+So here we will explain to you from how the purity of gold is measured, where the different colors come from, how gold is formed in the universe and what benefits it has to wear jewelry with one of the most noble metals in the universe.
+P >

 What are carats?

-We use carats (K) to measure the purity of gold, and it basically explains how much of an alloyed metal is gold: 24 carats means a purity of 100%, unlike 12K which is 50% and the rest is a combination of other metals.
+We use karat (K) to measure the purity of gold, and it basically explains how much of an alloyed metal is gold: 24 karat means 100% purity, as opposed to 12K which is 50% and the rest is a combination of other metals.

 It is important to know that gold, in its pure state, is a very malleable metal, so it is easy to deform it.
-That's why jewelry is mixed with other metals to give it the hardness needed to last forever.
+That is why in jewelry it is mixed with other metals to give it the necessary hardness to last forever.

 The production standard in fine jewelry is 14K, which is approximately 58% gold.
 The rest are alloys that give it strength and change its color: resulting in yellow, white, or pink gold.

-TIP: For those who like to use jewelry with very large stones, it is recommended that it be in 10K gold, so that it has more firmness and is difficult to fall off.
+TIP: For those who like to wear jewelry with very large stones, it is recommended that it be in 10K gold, so that it has more firmness and is difficult to fall off.

-It is important to know that carats (K) are not the same as gold plated.
-If you are interested in learning more about the differences visit our blog post: Gold, Goldfilled, Gold Vermeil or Gold Plate which to choose?
+It is important to know that karat (K) is not the same as gold baths.
+If you are interested in knowing more about the differences, visit our blog entry: Solid Gold, Laminated Gold, Gold Plated or Gold Plate, which one to choose?

-The color of gold is yellow, but it can be combined with other metals to be made of different colors such as white and pink (which are the most classic colors we find in jewelry) or even green and red!
+The color of gold is yellow, but it can be combined with other metals to make different colors such as white and pink (which are the most classic colors found in jewelry) or even green and red!

-The purer the gold the more yellow it will look; a 22K gold ring will look more yellow (albeit subtly) than a 14K gold ring.
+The purer the gold, the more yellow it will appear; a 22K gold ring will look more yellow (albeit subtly) than a 14K gold ring.

 For example, to create 18K gold of different colors we would use: